Jean-Louis Gasset

-Jean-Louis Gasset (born 9 December 1953) is a French professional football manager and former player.
+Jean-Louis Gasset (9 December 1953 – 26 December 2025) was a French professional football manager and player.
 As a player, he played as a midfielder, spending ten years at his hometown club Montpellier.

-Football career
+Career

 Born in Montpellier, Gasset played ten years at his hometown club Montpellier.

 He led Montpellier to victory in the UEFA Intertoto Cup in 1999.
 He then coached Caen and Istres.
 He was assistant to Luis Fernández at Paris Saint-Germain and Spain's Espanyol.

 Gasset was the main assistant of Laurent Blanc as manager of Bordeaux, the France national team and PSG from 2007 to 2016, notably conducting the training sessions.

 He had the top job at Montpellier again for the second half of the 2016–17 season, finishing 15th.
-He then became Oscar's right-hand man at Saint-Étienne, and succeeded the Spaniard in December 2017, just an hour before a 2–1 loss at Guingamp.
+He then became Óscar García's right-hand man at Saint-Étienne, and succeeded the Spaniard in December 2017, just an hour before a 2–1 loss at Guingamp.